 Her foundation as an artist is heavily influenced by changing roles between dancer, choreographer, and teacher.
 As a dancer, she has mainly worked with choreographers she has met through P.A.R.T.S as well as whose research stimulates her own work.
 Katie steers towards environments and various collaborations with people that challenges her development of methods in order to take existing knowledge in new directions.
 Her own work and research spans through a variety of interests, yet their common ground is questioning the use of the body in order to find the unfamiliar in the familiar.

-Upon graduation, she has premiered in Kunstencentrum Monty with her duet Slogan for Modern Times, and in the Desingel in the frame of Bouge B with her duet, 5 Seasons.
-These two projects have been supported and managed by Kosmonaut, as well as institutions such as Dommelhof TAKT, Vooruit, School Van Gaasbeek, STUK, wpZimmer, Uferstudios and Schloss Bröllin.
+Upon graduation, she has premiered in Kunstencentrum Monty with her duet Slogan for Modern Times, Desingel in the frame of Bouge B with her duet, 5 Seasons and a trio, We Will Have Had Darker Futures.
+These projects have been supported and managed by Kosmonaut, as well as institutions such as Dommelhof TAKT, Vooruit, School Van Gaasbeek, STUK, wpZimmer, cc Berchem, Uferstudios and Schloss Bröllin, and MDT.

 Together with Albert Quesada she co-directs two educational programmes in the USA: the Performing Arts Intensive at Mercersburg Academy, and the Practicing Performance / International Dance Festival.